bitplane/ideas/2022/atime2die.md

   process again.
 * Redeploy.
 Rinse and repeat.

-Maybe the craziness goes away?
-Could it be useful?
+If it means you can run 10x the services with only an occasional risk to response times then it might even be a sane idea?!